chloe0x0/oomfi/README.md

 $$g_i(x) = h_1(x) + ih_2(x)$$
 $$i \in [0, k)$$

 This is a significant speedup compared to using K seperate hash functions!
-With this idea oomfi only really computes 2 hash values using Rust's DefaultHasher for query/ insertion calls regardless of the number of hash functions.
+With this idea oomfi only really computes 2 hash values using AHash for query/ insertion calls regardless of the number of hash functions.
 It was proven to not impact the asymptotic false positive rate of a standard bloom filter.

 # Getting Started